 Scripturally speaking, is there anything in the Old or New Testaments that talks about how we should esteem the written Word itself?

 While there are hundreds of Bible verses instructing God’s people to love, follow, memorize, study and meditate upon God’s Word and His Law, there’s really not much in the way of Biblical advice on what to do with physical, written copies of the Word of God.
 There is this instruction from God in Deuteronomy, however, telling His people to write down His commands in various places:

 “You shall therefore lay up these Words of Mine in your heart and in your soul, and you shall bind them as a sign on your hand, and they shall be as frontlets [a decorative band or ornament worn on the forehead] between your eyes.
 You shall teach them to your children, talking of them when you are sitting in your house, and when you are walking by the way, and when you lie down, and when you rise.
 You shall write them on the doorposts of your house and on your gates…” – Deuteronomy 11:18-20

-Modern believers can apply this to our own lives by writing, printing and posting up Bible verses everywhere to remind us of God’s Words and to let them soak into our hearts and souls.
+Modern believers can apply this to their own lives by writing, printing, and posting up Bible verses everywhere to remind us of God’s Words and to let them soak into our hearts and souls.

 Just Do It!

-I personally believe that as long as you’re taking all of Scripture to heart and revering the words themselves above all else, it’s quite alright to markup your Bible.
-I feel you should do whatever it takes to aide and enrich your study time in God’s Word.
+I personally believe that as long as you’re taking all of Scripture to heart and revering the words themselves above all else, it’s quite alright to mark up your Bible.
+I feel you should do whatever it takes to aid and enrich your study time in God’s Word.

 Many people have used techniques such as using different colored highlighters, circling, underlining, and putting notes in the margins are excellent ways of keeping track of what you cover in Scripture.